alextras/Cloud-computing/README.md

 ## 2. Secure the VM (using SSH)
+In order to secure the VM we set up the SSH server
+Steps:
+1. We remove existing SSH servers that may have issues `sudo apt-get remove openssh-server`
+2. We install the ssh
+`sudo apt-get install openssh-server`
+3. We check the SSH server status to be active ☑️ `sudo service status ssh`

+Then we secure the SSH by the following steps
+1. Change default port 🚪

+We change the default port #22 to another one

+2. Disable root logins

+In sshd_config we set PermitRootLogin to no

+3. RSA cryptography 🔐

 ## 3. Set up ELK stack (using Docker) and secure it using TLS protocol